Onno Tunç

-Ohannes Tunçboyacı, better known as Onno Tunç (December 20, 1948 – January 14, 1996), was a leading Armenian-Turkish musician, working mainly as a composer, arranger and a music producer.
+Ohannes Tunçboyacıyan, better known as Onno Tunç (20 December 1948 – 14 January 1996), was a leading Turkish musician of Armenian descent, working mainly as a composer, arranger and a music producer.
 Tunç also played bass guitar and occasionally double bass, contributing to the albums of several musicians.
 He was one of the prominent names of Turkish pop music in the 1980s and 1990s with his arrangements.
 He was the elder brother of musician Arto Tunçboyacıyan.

 Early years

 Of Armenian descent, Onno Tunç was born in 1948 in Istanbul.
 His music experience started with the church choir of Harur Mangaz (Hundred students).
 In his first year of middle school, he had to drop out to go to work to support his family.

 Born in a financially limited family, he could not afford a musical instrument although they fascinated him, until Anush ("Sweet" in Armenian), the mother of his friend Arman bought her son a guitar, and one for Onno too.
 Onno, a fast-learning autodidact, started a music band and soon repaid Anush.